FThompsonSG/tech242_AWS_linux/linux/README.md

 - sudo systemctl restart nginx = restarts nginx which we do if we have changed the configurations and want to apply
 - sudo systemctl enable nginx = starts process/service automatically at boot

+#### Additional Script Notes
 - Add "sudo DEBIAN_FRONTEND=noninteractive" in front of upgrade command and any installation commands to avoid any user interaction
 - To copy a file "scp -i ~/.ssh/my-ssh-key LOCAL_FILE_PATH USERNAME@IP_ADDRESS:~" so an example is "scp -i ~/.ssh/tech242.pem ~/Documents/sendthisover.txt ubuntu@18.202.234.49:~"
 - To copy a folder "scp -r -i ~/.ssh/tech242.pem ~/Desktop/Test-Folder ubuntu@3.254.95.144:~"

-## User Data
+## Using User Data
-- When creating instance, at the bottom open up advanced details.
+1. When creating instance, at the bottom open up advanced details.
-- Go right to the bottom and copy and paste (or upload script file)
+2. Go right to the bottom and copy and paste (or upload script file)
+3.
   ![User Data Screenshot](../README_images/User_Data_Screenshot.jpg)

-## Additional Notes
+### Additional General Notes
 - ~ is a tilda and means home directory
 - / means root and root is higher than home directory
 - Absolute Path starts at the root directory